 Contra-Mestre Chorão moved to the United States in 2005, shortly after earning his Contra-Mestre title in 2003.
 He currently teaches in the Cambridge, Massachusetts, while supporting study groups in Indianapolis, Indiana and Brooklyn, New York, as well as teaching workshops throughout the United States and Europe.

 Julius Anastasio has been studying martial arts since he was a child.
 In 2004, he began training Capoeira in Ithaca, New York at Capoeira Angola Quintal under Contra-Mestre Graveto.
 After moving to Boston in 2008, he trained with several groups until meeting Contra-Mestre Chorão.
 Enamored by Chorão’s style and philosophy, Julius joined Grupo Acupe in 2014.
-Julius helps teach young children, teens and adults at the Cambridge Acupe group.
+Julius helps teach young children, teens and adults at the Greater Boston Acupe group.

 Taganyahu Swaby started training Capoeira in 2001 with Mestre João Grande at the Capoeira Angola Center after having lived in Salvador, Bahia and frequenting Capoeira rodas.
 During this time, Taganyahu spent months at a time in Brazil training with Mestre Boca Do Rio.
 Taganyahu met Contra-Mestre Chorão at a FICA roda during one of these trips.
 The two started a friendship in the United States that has grown into Taganyahu leading Grupo De Capoeira Angola De Acupe in Brooklyn since 2016.